ianstenbit/arulesCBA/README.md

 ##CBA Algorithm in R and C

-This repository has a version of the CBA algorithm described in Liu, et al, 1998.
+This repository has a version of the CBA algorithm described in Liu, et al., 1998.

 ###How to use / test